Alexoat76/holberton-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 ---
 # Web stack debugging #0

-This project contains some tasks for learning how to *`web servers`* work.
-Additionally, how to a basic configuration of the server using *`Nginx`*.
+This project contains some tasks to learn what *`web stacks`* are and how to work in isolated containers.
+Also how to fix them.

 <p align="center">
   <img width="400"